Our free membership, business.com+, takes the pain out of choosing new business services.

 Workstation recording

-Understanding operator needs is another way to streamline a call center and make it run more efficiently.
-Workstation data recording lets you make a video of what’s happening on an operator’s screen.
-You can analyze the recording to learn how operators use the system, which tricks they know that could help others and what problems they’re having that management can address.
+Understanding operator needs is another way to streamline a call center and increase its efficiency.
+Workstation recording allows you to capture a video of what’s happening on an operator’s screen.
+You can analyze the recording to learn how operators use the system, which tricks they know that could help others, and what problems they’re having that management can address.

 Interactive voice response

-Interactive voice response (IVR) uses voice-recognition software to allow callers to route themselves to specific departments.
-IVR solutions, sometimes called auto attendants, vary in sophistication, from simple routing functionality to intricate systems that allow customers to access their accounts.
+Interactive voice response (IVR) uses voice recognition software to allow callers to route themselves to specific departments.
+IVR solutions, sometimes referred to as auto attendants, vary in sophistication, from simple routing functionality to advanced systems that let customers access their accounts.
 At the high end, IVR empowers customers to serve themselves, reducing the workload for human operators.

 TipBottom line